antlafarge/jdownloader/README.md

 If you have special characters in your password, you have 2 solutions :

 1. Modify your [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file :
-    - If you have exclamation marks (`!`) in your password and you use a **bash** shell, this special character correponds to commands history substitution.
+    - If you have exclamation marks (`!`) in your password and you use a **bash** shell, this special character corresponds to commands history substitution.
 You might need to disable it by using the command `set +H` in your bash shell.
     - If your password contains double quotes (`"`), escape it with backslashes (`\`) in the [docker run](https://github.com/antlafarge/jdownloader#docker-run) command or [docker-compose.yml](https://github.com/antlafarge/jdownloader#docker-compose) file. ``"JD_PASSWORD=My\"Great`Password"``
         - If you use the [docker run](https://github.com/antlafarge/jdownloader#docker-run) method, also escape backticks (`` ` ``) with backslashes (`\`). ``"JD_PASSWORD=My\"Great\`Password"``
     - Start the container.